IanPeake/FatMaxxer/README.md

 The ⍺1 value and other features are calculated over a two minute rolling window of RR values, with ⍺1 calculated every 20 seconds (configurable).
 The RR values are subject to artifact filtering (RR interval changes by more than +/- 5%---configurable).

-Realtime UI shows elapsed time, instantaneous heart rate, RMSSD and ⍺1 and detected artifacts / number of samples (percentage %) in the window.
-Android UI screenshot above (shows out of date buttons) from a recent run with warm up to HR in the 130--140 range, with ⍺1 fluctuating between approx 0.75--1.0.
+Realtime UI shows: ⍺1 plus detected artifacts, number of samples and therefore artifacts as a percent in the window; elapsed time; instantaneous heart rate and heart rate variablility (RMSSD).
+Android UI screenshot above (shows out of date buttons) shows output after a recent run including a warmup to a HR in the 130--140 range, then steady at approx 137 bpm, with ⍺1 fluctuating between approx 0.75--1.0.

-Audio/notification updates for ⍺1, detected artifact rate, HR, etc., adjusting to work rate---HR and/or ⍺1.
+Audio/notification updates are provided for ⍺1, HR and other selected features in a context-sensitive way, adjusting to work rate.
-RMSSD at HRs below a given threshold.
-The value ⍺1 at HRs above a given threshold.
+The value ⍺1 at HR above a hardcoded threshold, and RMSSD otherwise.
-Artifact reporting above threshold / at higher intensity.
+Artifact reporting above a hardcoded threshold, or at higher intensity.
-More frequent advice at higher intensity.
+Updates are more frequent at higher intensities.
 Audible WAV sample (click) on dropped artifact.
+Notifications are provided as a basic way to update a wearable:
 Some Garmin devices can show notifications, including during runs (see photo).

 Graph plots